sap-tutorials/sap-build-process-automation/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

     >  With this activity you generate a log message within the tester and the trace file, which is useful for setting up an automation.
 By default, a log will be "Information".

-17. Click on canvas, search for **Log Message** activity and drag and drop it into the automation flow.
+17. Select canvas, search for **Log Message** activity and drag and drop it into the automation flow.

     <!-- border -->![Automation](035.png)